Who We Are

 -

-Diversity, Equity, Inclusion, and Justice (inc. affinity groups, diversity responsive pedagogy, hiring for diversity, policies and procedures including Bias Incident Protocol, racial identity formation, strategic planning, student assessment, teacher development, and work with parents and students)
+Inclusion and Belonging (inc. affinity groups, diversity responsive pedagogy, hiring for diversity, policies and procedures including Bias Incident Protocol, racial identity formation, strategic planning, student assessment, teacher development, and work with parents and students)

 -Facilitation